ivanglenlouie/qashio-admin-dashboard-test/README.md

-## Dashboard Admin Test
+## Spend Management Dashboard

-This is a test admin dashboard created using NextJS.
+This is a test spend management dashboard created using NextJS.

 ## Requirement